 Now that your rabbit farm space is set up, you can head down to the local breeders of whatever breed you chose and pick up your herd.

-Once your herd is settling in, you will want to begin crafting the correct feed schedule for you and your little furry livestock.
+Once your herd is settling in, you will want to begin crafting the correct feed schedule for you and the rabbits.

 If you decided on having more than one, make you may want to keep track of who your buck is breeding with so that you can keep a close eye on who the male has the best results with.